-As the daughter of an artist and art teacher, I grew up immersed in art.
+As the daughter of an artist and art teacher (see "art of Josephine C. Brett), I grew up immersed in art.
 I spent endless hours drawing, making tableaus with my gummy shapes and “Fuzzy Felt” pieces, and designing paper doll clothes.

 I also attended my mothers’ classes in the attic of our old house in downtown Lancaster, Pennsylvania, where I created colorful tempura paintings, alas, all lost in one of my moves.
 In the fourth grade, I won the “Lower School Art Award.”
 I was a good student in more traditional subjects, too.
 While my sister went on to art school to become a fashion designer, my parents labeled me the “academic one.”
 Art then became a sideline to those academic pursuits although never entirely disappearing from my life.
 I eagerly visited art museums in the USA and Europe and audited art history courses in college (after doing rather poorly in my first official art history course).
 One summer, I was the arts and crafts instructor at a day camp.